ogreyesp/JCLAL/README.md

 - The LCI and MMU multi-label strategies were added.
 (Li, X., & Guo, Y. 2013.
 Active Learning with Multi-label SVM Classification.)

--Supports for incremental classifiers of MOA library.
+- Supports for incremental classifiers of MOA library.

 ## Deleted